frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

   fields can also be introspected without needing an instance.
 Kudos to [@gebing][] for contributing these neat fixes!

+### Changes in 12.7.6

+- The Android linker is now properly detected on Android 10.
+- Our Android SELinux policy patcher now also handles devices like Samsung S10, thanks to a neat contribution by [@cbayet][].
+- The *frida-inject* tool now supports *-D/--device* for working with non-local devices.
+- We now have better error-handling to avoid crashing when i/macOS processes terminate unexpectedly during early instrumentation.
+- iOS crash reporter integration is way more robust, thanks to some awesome fixes contributed by [@mrmacete][].
+One of his fixes also ensures parallel calls to *recv().wait()* for the same message type don't end up in an infinite wait.
+- Stalking of thread creation is now supported on Linux/arm64.
+Kudos to [@alvaro_fe][] for this awesome contribution!
+- V8 runtime's WebAssembly support is working again on non-iOS also.
+- The *Gum.DarwinModule* API is now part of the cross-platform Gum API.
+Useful for parsing Mach-O files on non-Apple systems.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/